Does USCIS Count Self-Citations? Independent Citations for EB-1 Explained

 The Ultimate 2026 Guide

-The Critical Distinction: Independent vs. Dependent Citations
+The Critical Distinction: Independent vs. Dependent Citations for EB-1

 In the world of academia, a citation is simply a reference.
 However, in the high-stakes environment of U.S. immigration—specifically for EB-1A (Extraordinary Ability) and EB-1B (Outstanding Professors and Researchers) petitions—not all citations are created equal.

 The United States Citizenship and Immigration Services (USCIS) has evolved a sophisticated standard for evaluating a researcher's influence (read USCIS Policy Manual for Extraordinary Ability).
 They no longer look at just the "raw count" (the total number of citations).
 Instead, they apply a qualitative filter to determine if your work has truly influenced the field at large or if it has merely been circulated among your professional acquaintances.
+This filter relies on the distinction between Dependent and Independent citations.

 1. Dependent Citations: The "Inner Circle"